1956 Austin-Healey 100 BN2

 Waiting for the go-ahead to bring it down for sandblasting and rust repair, we put it to use for Halloween:

 As of winter 2025, it has been delivered to British European Auto in San Pedro for them to assess, blast, repair, and paint.
-Meanwhile I will begin work on everything else.
+Meanwhile I will cull the extra parts and start restoring the subassemblies.